• Skip to primary navigation

 While prelicensing teaches you how to pass the test, CE helps you stay competent in a fast-changing industry.
 That difference matters when clients rely on you for accurate, up-to-date information.

-CE also gives you space to specialize.
+CE also provides you with the opportunity to specialize.
 You can select insurance CE topics that align with your practice, such as Medicare planning, long-term care insurance, or estate strategies.
 This personalization not only sharpens your expertise but also expands your value to clients.

 We built BetterCE’s platform with these real-world needs in mind.
 Our course tracking, flexible scheduling, and automated state reporting simplify the process, especially for agents managing multiple licenses.